Reptiles. A Grass Snake slithering into the water, a Common Lizard basking on a bare patch in the heath; these are welcome sights.

 For further information on distribution, conservation and actions please follow the following links …

 Local Priority Species.
-The two main priority reptile species are:
+The two main reptile species found in Barnsley are:

 Grass snake (Natrix natrix